-Below: The biggest problem were the weeds by the wash racks.
+Below: The biggest problem was the weeds by the wash racks.
 Also, there needed to be secure ground footing atop the concrete slab.

-Below: There wasn’t any electric in the stable, the ground footing was like concrete, and darn those weeds were everywhere.
-Also, that Palo Verde tree behind the pens was pushing against the roof and needed to be cut down.
-All the rail feeders needed to be moved from front to back so they were under cover and out of the sun and rain.
+Below: There wasn’t any electricity in the stable, the ground footing was like concrete, and darn those weeds were everywhere.
+Also, the Palo Verde tree behind the pens was pushing against the roof and needed to be cut down.
+All the rail feeders needed to be moved from front to back so they were undercover and out of the sun and rain.

 Below is the stable with crushed cinder block footing and each pen has individual overhead lighting.
 The Palo Verde tree has been removed and the feeders have been placed in the shade.